galaxy-iuc/parsec/docs/commands/datasets.rst

 datasets
 ========

+This section is auto-generated from the help text for the arrow command ``datasets``.

 ``download_dataset`` command
 ----------------------------

-This section is auto-generated from the help text for the parsec command ``datasets``.

 **Usage**::